 So what should you expect from The Virtual CMO Podcast?

 We're Just Starting

-I'm writing this post a few days after our first episode, and let's face it, the first of anything is rarely a work of art.
+This post a few days after our first episode, and let's face it, the first of anything is rarely a work of art.
 There will be some bumps along the way as we refine what we're doing, polish our technique, and find our rhythm.
-I hope that you'll stick with us as we work through this journey.
-My promise to you is that we'll be transparent about our progress and share the ups and downs of our development.
-I'm committed to making each show better than the last, and with 52 episodes a year, there will be plenty of time to improve.
+We hope that you'll stick with us as we work through this journey.
+Our promise to you is that we'll be transparent about our progress and share the ups and downs of our development.
+We're committed to making each show better than the last, and with 52 episodes a year, there will be plenty of time to improve.

 Why The Virtual CMO?

 As the host, Eric Dickmann has over 30 years of experience in marketing and product development.
-He has worked from large, global, Fortune 100 companies to small startups.
-Those experiences have shown that marketing resources vary wildly as does how difficult executive leaders view the importance of the marketing function.
-With this podcast, the focus is on small and midsize businesses who often struggle both with the right resources, and the necessary budgets to fully execute a comprehensive marketing plan.
+He has worked with large, global, Fortune 100 companies and small startups.
+Those experiences have shown that marketing resources vary wildly based on how business owners view the importance of the marketing function.
+With this podcast, the focus is on small and midsize businesses who often struggle getting the right resources and necessary budgets to fully execute a comprehensive marketing plan.

 The Virtual CMO podcast was designed with this framework in mind.
 We know that not every marketing professional in our audience is an executive leader or working at a company that has elevated marketing to its rightful place in the organizational hierarchy.
 Our goal is to be a Virtual CMO to our audience.
 To support this virtual team of professionals and help equip them with the knowledge they need to perform their best at whatever level they currently serve in their marketing organizations.

 As we progress, we'll adapt based on the feedback from our audience, but here's what we plan to cover: